thegraidenetwork/job-openings/positions/software-engineer-1.md

 While you will start out working mostly in our frontend code (Typescript/Angular 5), you'll also need to be okay with doing gradually more backend work over time (Laravel/PHP/MySQL).
 We do all our local dev in Docker containers, so you'll have to get familiar with that as well.

+### Product you'll be working on

+Our platform enables teachers to upload assignments and receive high-quality feedback on their students' work from qualified grading assistants who we find and vet.
+The product's primary workflow is:

+- Teachers can upload their assignments with student work attached.
+- We find and match their assignment with a Graider (typically college students studying to be teachers).
+- The Graider grades the assignment in our platform.
+- We return the assignment, student work, and automatically generated reports to the teacher.

 ### Projects you will likely work on

 We're a startup, so things change pretty often, but we've got a long list of interesting projects that our engineering team will be tackling in the coming year.
 Here are a few of them:

 - Automated [grade norming](http://oldwriting.byu.edu/media/documents/org/65.pdf) system
 - Improving the Graider profile, application, and acceptance process
-- Reworking our Graider to Assignment matching interface and backend matching algorithm
+- Reworking our Graider to Assignment matching interface and backend algorithm
 - Porting remaining pieces of our legacy frontend application to Angular, impelenting tests, and exploring ngrx for state management
 - Open sourcing Angular modules and PHP packages that could be useful to the community
 - Improving our authentication system and implementing [RBAC](http://searchsecurity.techtarget.com/definition/role-based-access-control-RBAC) across our platform